 Readings at 8, film at 9, music at 10

 Very special thanks to Katie Dixon and The Downtown Brooklyn Partnership, Sébastien Venuat, and Brooklyn Brewery.

 - Ed Park is a founding editor of the Believer.
 He publishes the New-York Ghost, writes a monthly science-fiction column for the Los Angeles Times called Astral Weeks, and blogs at The Dizzies.
-His first novel, Personal Days, was published in May by Random House.
+His first novel, Personal Days, was published by Random House.
 He lives in New York City.

 - Lis Rhodes has been at the forefront of British experimental cinema since the early 1970s, working as part of the London Filmmakers’ Co-op and later cofounding Circles, the first organization in the UK dedicated to distributing artist's film and video made by women.
 She lives and works in London and teaches at Slade School of Fine Art.